vinsidious/gac/docs/CONTRIBUTING.md

 - Install development dependencies
 - Install git hooks
-- Run pre-commit against all files to fix any existing issues
+- Run Lefthook hooks across all files to fix any existing issues

 ### Alternative Setup (if you prefer step-by-step)